kaifang98/tq_22/Security/README.md

 `to find and exploit vulnerabilities in the environment and report them`

 ##
-What is Accenture’s approach when it comes to helping our clients with security?
+What is A’s approach when it comes to helping our clients with security?
 `Help the client create a secure, in-house data center, that follows international regulations such as ISO 27001.`